unravelin/ravelinjs/README.md

   to Ravelin.
 * `ravelin.track.load()` to track a page load.

-If you are wanting to track paste events than lastly add a `data-rvn-pan` attribute to any inputs the user types a credit/debit card PAN into, and a `data-rvn-sensitive` to or around any elements you don't want Ravelin to report any content from.
+If you are wanting to track paste events then lastly add a `data-rvn-pan` attribute to any inputs the user types a credit/debit card number into, and a `data-rvn-sensitive` to or around any elements you don't want Ravelin to report any content from.